kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 Together, commutativity and associativity allow us to be casual about the order in which  we add several numbers.

-Multiplication is repeated addition and it is commutative.
-Both properties are easily  understood from a geometric demonstration as shown in @fig:mult.
+Multiplication is repeated addition.
+It is thus both commutative and associative. @fig:mult gives a geometric perspective of multiplication.

 ![The products $4\times3$ and $3\times4$ amount to repeated additions and yield the same result of 12.]({attach}images/four-by-three.png){#fig:mult width=60% .modal-target}